kyungjae-lee/engineers-notebook/c-programming-embedded/structures.md

   > The compiler will generate the instructions to program the appropriate bit positions in the peripheral register address.
   >
   > Encountering L6, the compiler will internally perform `*(0x40020C00) |= (3 << 30);`.
+  >
+  > L3 - Use `const` for safety.
+Also, use `volatile` keyword when the memory access is expected.
+Why?

 * Note that at the end of the day, the compiler will interpret the abstracted code and perform bitwise manipulations internally.